 Cannon had been the chair of TeenNick and hosted the long-running improv show Wild ‘N Out, originally on MTV and moved to VH1 in 2019.
 The show was renewed for another three seasons last year, though there’s no word on whether ViacomCBS will be moving forward with the program with a new host.
 That’s something Cannon likely won’t be happy with, as he’s demanded “full ownership of my billion dollar ‘Wild ‘N Out’ brand that I created, and they will continue to misuse and destroy without my leadership!”

-Below, find the full episode of Cannon’s Class, as well as the relevant statements.
+the full episode of Cannon’s Class, as well as the relevant statements.
+Update: Cannon has set the episode to private, but you can watch select clips below.

 Anyone who knows me knows that I have no hate in my heart nor malice intentions.
 I do not condone hate speech nor the spread of hateful rhetoric.
 We are living in a time when it is more important than ever to promote unity and understanding.